JustFxDev/ThemeMaestro/README.md

 [![version_070](./Assets/images/version_070.svg)](https://github.com/JustFxDev/ThemeMaestro/releases) [![license](./Assets/images/license.svg)](https://github.com/JustFxDev/ThemeMaestro/blob/main/LICENSE) [![maintainedyes](./Assets/images/maintainedyes.svg)](https://github.com/JustFxDev/ThemeMaestro/graphs/contributors)

-**:star: If you use it, you should star it on Github!** *It's the least you can do for all the work put into it!*
+**:star: If you use it, you should star it on GitHub!** *It's the least you can do for all the work put into it!*

 # Theme Maestro